suma-project/Suma/QUERYSERVER.md

 	* stime: Starting time slide (applies for all days in sdate/edate range).
 Format: hhmm (24-hour)
 	* etime: Ending time slice (applies for all days in sdate/edate range).
 Format: hhmm (24-hour)
 	* format: one of "cal, cla, alc, lac, lca, ac, lc" (see "Return formats" below).
 Default: "cal"
+    * sum: "true".
+If requesting a format where the count is at the deepest level (alc, lac, ac, lc), individual counts are combined where possible.
+While this does not preserve the timestamp for each count, it does result in a more compact set of data.
+Default: No summing.

 Return formats
 ---------------